|

 Please don't take my sunshine away.

-The other night, Dear, when I lay sleeping,
+The other night, Dear, when I lay sleeping, I dreamt I held you in my arms.

 But when I woke, Dear, I was mistaken